AD776/portfolio/README.md

 - Worked on a scalable cloud application involving AI agents and modular components
 - Pushing reasonable boundaries of innovation in AI with leading technologies such as RAG, Vector DBs, and OpenAI API
 - Using industry standard practices:
-  - following an Agile Scrum methodology
+  - Following an Agile Scrum methodology
-  - collaborating using Azure DevOps with a CI/CD based approach
+  - Collaborating using Azure DevOps with a CI/CD based approach

 **Software Development Intern @ County of Santa Clara Assessor's (_June 2023 - September 2023_)**
 - Joined the Information Systems division